PokemonHacker1337/HackedFlashGames/README.md

 The Heist 2:
 Start with $9999999

+This is the Only Level 4:
+All modes unlocked.

 Zoikz:
 Start with 999999 money, all cheats can be used infinitely, infinite lives.
 Note: Here's a full list of cheats: